BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 Another important factor to consider is where the data comes from, i.e. what experiment genearted it, who condutected the experiment, and what data was used to derive the new data.

-Luckily for us, some good folks have defined a [provenance data model](https://www.w3.org/TR/prov-o/) that we can use.
+Luckily for us, some good folks have defined a @link:[provenance data model](https://www.w3.org/TR/prov-o/){ open=new } that we can use.

 @@@ div { .center }
 ![PROV Diagram](../assets/PROV_diagram.png)